 Who am I?

-A digital lead living in Petaling Jaya, Malaysia with over 15 years experience in digital and working with companies you know & love.
+A growth hacker living in Petaling Jaya, Malaysia with over 15 years experience in digital products and working with companies you know & love.

 I’m Amir, a 29-year-old living somewhere in Klang Valley.
 Married and have the cutest daughter and son in the world (I love them with all my life!).